How to Use Percentage in IF Statements in Google Sheets

 Example:

-=if(D2>=50%,"Place the Order","")
+=IF(D2>=50%,"Place the Order","")

-=ArrayFormula(if(D2:D>=50%,"Place the Order",""))
+=ArrayFormula(IF(D2:D>=50%,"Place the Order",""))

-=ArrayFormula(if(D2:D>=0.5,"Place the Order",""))
+=ArrayFormula(IF(D2:D>=0.5,"Place the Order",""))

-Here instead 50%, I’ve used 0.5.
-If you want to test 25%, the value in the formula would be 0.25.
-That’s all.
-Enjoy.
+Here, instead of 50%, I’ve used 0.5, which is the decimal equivalent of the percentage.
+If you want to test for 25%, the value in the formula would be 0.25.

 Prashanth KV